Skip Navigation

 MS, CCC-SLP

 is a Speech-Language Pathologist in the Norwood clinic.
 She has experience evaluating and treating children and adults across university clinic, private practice, and public school settings.
 Olivia has experience in evaluation and treatment of the pediatric population in areas of receptive and expressive language delays and disorders, articulation and phonology, fluency, social communication, AAC, autism spectrum disorder, and down syndrome.
+In addition, Olivia completed the Meaningful Speech Course on Gestalt Language Processing and is a member of the NLA Trained Clinician Registry.
 Her areas of special interest include executive functioning and social communication, as well as fluency disorders.
 Olivia is committed to providing a compassionate and safe environment for her clients to learn and grow.
 She appreciates the importance of family involvement and generalization of skills across all environments.

 Mackenzie Rountree

 is a Speech-Language Pathologist in the Hingham clinic.
 She has experience evaluating and treating adults and children across settings that include a university clinic, outpatient private practice, and public school.
 She has experience treating children with receptive and expressive language delays, autism spectrum disorder, social language difficulties, articulation and phonological disorders, executive function challenges, Childhood Apraxia of Speech (CAS), and AAC.
 In her graduate experience at East Carolina University, she had the opportunity to participate in the Social Communication and Neuroscience lab.
 Through this experience, she found a passion for understanding social intentions and pragmatic skills.
 She also has a passion for working with the early intervention population, speech sound disorders, and gestalt language processing.
-Kenzie is committed to providing functional, child-led treatment with a focus on the individual and their family to foster a positive and fun learning environment to promote carryover of skills.
+She completed the Meaningful Speech Course on Gestalt Language Processing and is a member of the NLA Trained Clinician Registry.
+She is committed to providing functional, child-led treatment with a focus on the individual and their family to foster a positive and fun learning environment to promote carryover of skills.

 Richard Little